Kaosarah/Kaosarah/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on building my technical skills on Data analysis
-- 🌱 I’m currently learning on my own using various online resources
+- 🌱 I currently work with Microsoft Excel, Microsoft PowerBI, Tableau and SQL
 - 👯 I’m looking to collaborate on everything data analysis and projects
 - 🤔 I’m looking for help with transforming technical concepts
 - 💬 Ask me about my learning journey